moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-testing/testing-library.md

   ### TDD
   Test-Driven Development is a software development practice that focuses on creating `unit test cases` before developing the actual code.
 It is an iterative approach combining `programming`, `unit test creation`, and `refactoring`.

-## todoMMs - .5h

-- read your reviews